Baby with a Montessori Mirror

 • Material

-Montessori mirrors are available in either glass or acrylic, depending on which model you choose.
-If you are concerned with placing glass near your child, an acrylic mirror is an alternative; however, they often create a distorted image which isn’t ideal for promoting a true reflection of your baby’s face and the world around them.
+If you’re concerned about placing glass near your child, an acrylic mirror is an alternative; however, it often creates a distorted image, which isn’t ideal for providing a true reflection of your baby’s face and the world around them.

 • Cost

 Montessori mirrors can range widely in price depending on where they are purchased.
-If you choose a high-end Montessori mirror, you can expect to pay more than you would by purchasing a generic wall mirror that is available at big box stores.
-Even at a lower price point, these wall mirrors are an excellent option if you are looking for an inexpensive way to introduce the Montessori method to your child.
+If you choose a high-end Montessori mirror, you can expect to pay more than you would for a generic wall mirror available at big-box stores.

 Our Top Picks For The Best Montessori Mirrors